udacity/geode/README.md

 # ARCHIVED

-This repo is no longer used.
-See the [geo repo](https://github.com/udacity/geo) for the replacement.
+This repo has been archived.
+The issues, comments, and pull requests are now read-only.
+You can still fork the repo.